kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 We would like to introduce a structured file format which allows authorization to be configured using a flag (`--authorization-config-file`) which accepts a path to a file on the disk.
-Setting both `--authorization-config-file` and configuring an authorization webhook will not be allowed.
+Setting both `--authorization-config-file` and configuring an authorization webhook using the `--authorization-webhook-*` command line flags will not be allowed.
 If the user does that, there will be an error and API Server would exit right away.

 The configuration would be validated at startup and the API server will fail to